 If your teen is struggling with drugs and/or behavioral issues, we can help turn his life around.
 Although we are not located in , Tennessee, it is ideal for a boy to be removed from his negative peer influences in his home city, so the distance is a plus.
 At this program, he will learn how to conquer his struggles and develop healthy relationships.
 For more information about this Christian rehab for teens, located in Arkansas, please contact us.

-As the very first residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been helping families for more than 40 years.
+As the very first residential Teen Challenge program for boys, Teen Challenge Adventure Ranch has been helping families for several decades.
 We believe that centering our program on Christ explains why numerous boys have discovered deliverance from addictions here, even where other rehab programs failed.

 After completion of our Christian rehab, boys return home accompanied by a strong aftercare program to help them continue to grow.
 Aftercare is included without added cost in our normal tuition package.

 Academics mean a lot to us, because we feel education holds the key to future success.
-While enrolled in our accredited private Christian school, boys work on courses led by certified teachers, with individual tutoring available to help those who are struggling.
+While enrolled in our private Christian school with fully accredited classes, boys work on courses led by certified teachers, with individual tutoring available to help those who are struggling.
 Credits earned can easily transfer to private or public schools at home.
 Boys can also learn basic vocational skills like woodworking, basic electrical, construction and carpentry, shop skills, basic automotive, and more.
 After graduating from our rehab, boys may prefer to continue their classwork from home through the online Alpha Omega Academy that we use.

 We would love to talk with you to see if our program is a good fit for your son.
 Please read the rest of our website and use our inquiry form or call us today.